GlitterWare/Passy/README.md

 https://glitterware.github.io/Passy

-Passy is a cross-platfrom password manager with synchronization. 🔒
+Passy is an offline password manager with cross-platfrom synchronization. 🔒

 Passy is currently being submitted to:
 - ✔️ SnapCraft